KarthikKaravatt/OSAssignment/docs/Report.md

 After the fileread has been check, fileLock is opened, at the end of the while loop, inside it, it is locked again as fileread variable must be accessed again.

-But this creates a problem, where the file has been read but there are still customers in the queue.
-To solve this, conditionals in the customer thread, before the fileread variable is changed.
+But this creates a problem, where the file has been read, but there are still customers in the queue.
+To solve this, conditionals are used in the customer thread, before the fileread variable is changed.

 **assignmentMethods.c, customer**